 It’s an exciting story with high stakes, as Kotarou’s enemies are quickly revealed to be as ruthless as they are efficient.
 On the other hand, it’s also a beautiful story in a way, as it focuses on the developing friendship between Kotarou and his nameless protector.
 The two are standoffish and mistrustful of one another at the start, but watching the two bond over the course of the adventure is a great experience, even on a rewatch.

 #3 Chinese dialogue

-A cool effect that the movie pulls off is that the Chinese characters speak actual Chinese most of the time.
+A cool effect that Sword of the Stranger pulls off is that the Chinese characters speak actual Chinese most of the time.
 I can’t say for sure how accurate the dialogue is or if the voice actors are saying the words correctly, but it sounds confident and it’s neat hearing such a different language in anime.

 It reminded me of when I watched A Day Before Us, which was a South Korean anime series.
 They do cheap out a tiny bit by having them sometimes speak Japanese (or English in the dub) whenever these characters exclusively speak with each other, but the majority of their dialogue is in Chinese, so it’s not like this is a rare gimmick.

 This does also make the English dub highly recommended.
-I’ve seen the movie in both languages by now, and the Chinese dialogue stands out far better when the rest of the film is in English.
+I’ve seen the Sword of the Stranger in both languages by now, and the Chinese dialogue stands out far better when the rest of the film is in English.
 With Japanese audio it can be easy to miss the effect if you aren’t overly used to hearing Japanese voice acting or watching the film with someone new to anime.